-Dining in Skips the Boutique Queue
+5. Dining in the Restaurant Skips the Boutique Queue

 This Ladurée store has two separate parts.
-The tea salon is to the left (if facing the doors) and the boutique is to the right.
-The boutique often has a line but it does move at a decent pace, in my experience.
+The tea salon is to the left (if facing the doors), and the boutique is to the right.
+The boutique often has a line, but it does move at a decent pace, in my experience.